railwayapp/docs/src/docs/guides/migrate-from-heroku.md

 Your Heroku variables will be imported into the service, and it will automatically redeploy.

-_Note: The first time you import variables from Heroku, you will be prompted to Allow Railway to connec to your Heroku account._
+_Note: The first time you import variables from Heroku, you will be prompted to Allow Railway to connect to your Heroku account._

 ## Conclusion

-Following this guide, we have successfully migrated a simple web service from Heroku to Railway including importing Heroku variables.
+Following this guide, we have successfully migrated a simple web service from Heroku to Railway, including importing variables from Heroku into Railway.

+We have completed the migration by pushing our code directly from our local machine into a service in Railway.
+Once you are comfortable with Railway, you may want to integrate [deployments](/deploy/deployments) into your development workflow.

 For more advanced operations, like migrating your databases from Heroku to Railway, the process will be a bit more involved, but we are happy to help work out a solution!